TNR – Trap Neuter Return: How I Became a Cat Rescuer (And You Can Too!)

 The Great Trap Delivery Disaster

 When the package finally arrived in Croatia, the delivery service had a special surprise for me.
-Instead of ringing my doorbell, they dumped the boxes on my lawn – scattered everywhere.
-No message, no phone call, just chaos.
+Instead of ringing my doorbell or leaving a polite delivery note, they took a creative approach – scattering my boxes all over the lawn like an avant-garde installation piece.
+No phone call, no message, just pure, unfiltered chaos.

 But hey, at least I had the traps!
-Step one complete.
+Step one of my Trap Neuter Return journey was officially complete.

 My First Feral Cat Rescue: The Moment It Clicked

 I set up my first trap with a mix of excitement and anxiety.
 Would it work?
 Would I end up trapping a raccoon instead?
-(Spoiler: No raccoons, just one very surprised tomcat.)
+(Spoiler: No raccoons, just one very surprised feral cat.)

 The first cat I trapped was feral, hissing, and clearly not thrilled.
-But I followed the TNR process:
+But I followed the Trap Neuter Return process:

 It worked perfectly.
 And before I knew it, I was doing it again.
 And again.